bfeist/vite-express-ts/README.md

 npm run build
 ```

 This script builds both the frontend and backend parts of the application.
+The result is put in `.local/vite/dist`and `.local/express/dist` respectively.

 ### Start Production Server